Cinnamon Dulce Stout

 Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
 Ferment for 14 days.

 Adding extras is the process of adding additional ingredients to a beer which will impart more flavor and aroma in your finished brew.

-1. At day 7 of fermentation you will add 1 teaspoon of cinnamon and 2 teaspoons of vanilla using clean measuring spoons.
-Quickly remove the lid on your fermenter and in the cinnamon and vanilla and out the lid back on.
+1. At day 7 of fermentation, you will add 1 teaspoon of cinnamon and 2 teaspoons of vanilla using clean measuring spoons.
+Quickly remove the lid on your fermenter and in the cinnamon and vanilla and put the lid back on.

 STEP 4: Bottling & Carbonating

 After 14 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (17 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.

 1. When your beer is ready to bottle, fill a 1-gallon container with warm water, then add the remaining ½ pack of the No-Rinse Cleanser and stir until dissolved.
 Once dissolved, it is ready to use.